Support the New Graduate's transition from novice to competent, professional nurse.

 Career Pathway Development

-Key Competencies for Workplace Culture Bridge Toolbox & Hospital-Specific Competencies.
+Key Competencies for Workplace Culture Toolbox & Hospital-Specific Competencies.

-Competency progress may be viewed at any time on the Bridge Competency Dashboard by the New Graduate, Preceptor or Mentor, Manager, Onsite Coordinator, Nurse Leadership, and COS Faculty.
+Competency progress may be viewed at any time on the Culture Competency Dashboard by the New Graduate, Preceptor or Mentor, Manager, Onsite Coordinator, Nurse Leadership, and COS Faculty.

-Using the Bridge Competency Dashboard supports early intervention for problem solving and opportunities to praise and encourage wins.
+Using the Culture Competency Dashboard supports early intervention for problem solving and opportunities to praise and encourage wins.

 The Clinical Leadership / Quality Improvement Project supports development of critical thinking and clinical reasoning skills.